 Pornography consumption is an epidemic that is growing by the day.
-A British-wide survey on sexual attitudes and behaviours undertaken in 2014 found that 56% of Britons have watched pornography on the internet with the 25-34 age sub-group making up 74% of this statistic (Mann, 2014).
-The same survey reported that 28% of participants believed that watching pornography had an effect of their sex life.
+A British-wide survey on sexual attitudes and behaviours undertaken in 2014 found that 56% of Britons have watched pornography on the internet, with the 25-34 age sub-group making up 74% of this statistic (Mann, 2014).
+The same survey reported that 28% of participants believed that watching pornography impacted their sex life.
 More recently, this number has skyrocketed to 71%, which is an additional 15% within the UK (International Andrology London, 2017).

 Research conducted by Middlesex University, commissioned by the NSPCC, into the impact of pornography on children and young people (Martellozzo et al., 2016) found:

-- 28% of the 11-12 age group had viewed explicit material online - 94% of them having viewed pornography by the age of 14 - 65% of the 15-16 age group view pornography
+28% of the 11-12 year old age group had viewed explicit material online

+94% of them having viewed pornography by the age of 14

+65% of the 15-16 year old age group view pornography

-They also reported that 87% of boys and 77% of girls felt that viewing pornography did not help them understand about consent and that it presented a realistic depiction of sex for most of the boys (53%) and girls (34%).
+Research participants also reported that 87% of biological boys and 77% of girls felt that viewing pornography did not help them understand the concept of consent, and that it presented a realistic depiction of sex for most of the boys (53%) and girls (34%).
 Moreover, a considerable proportion of 11-14 year olds (58%) reported that they wished to copy the behaviour they had observed online.
 The statistics regarding pornography consumption are shocking and horrifying, but they only apply to the wider British community.

-What about the Muslim community?
+What about the Muslim Community?

-Islamic scholars have reported an increasing number of enquiries related to pornography consumption (Dawud, 2012) and multiple Islamic blogs have been trying to address this topic within Muslim communities (Mujahid, n.d.; Muslim Girl, 2017; Shaikh, 2007).
+Islamic scholars have reported an increasing number of enquiries related to pornography consumption (Dawud, 2012) and multiple Islamic blogs have been established with the intention of addressing this topic within Muslim communities (Mujahid, n.d.; Muslim Girl, 2017; Shaikh, 2007).
 However, there is no known published record of pornographic consumption within the Muslim community, even though it has become such a common behaviour and a widespread epidemic.
-There is vital need for this, especially considering the effects that viewing pornography has on an individual.
+There is a vital need for more research and awareness of this issue, especially considering the effects that viewing pornography has on an individual.

 Pornography consumption is not only harmful to sexual relationships but also detrimental to one's mental health.
-Individuals can obtain highly inappropriate expectations of their sexual relationships by believing that online pornography is a realistic illustration of it.
-This can lead to sexual partners feeling anxious and stressed when they are pressurized to live upto these unrealistic, and at times non-consensual, depictions of sex.
-Research has also linked watching pornography to infidelity due to subtle internalization of this behaviour being more advantageous than having a single sexual partner (Vossler, 2016).
+Individuals can develop highly inappropriate expectations of their sexual relationships by believing that online pornography is a realistic illustration of reality.
+This can lead to sexual partners feeling anxious and stressed when they are pressured to live up to these unrealistic, and at times non-consensual, depictions of sex.
+Research has also linked watching pornography to infidelity due to subliminal implicit internalisation of this behaviour as being more advantageous than having a single sexual partner (Vossler, 2016).

-Modern pornographic consumption has been deemed a compulsive behaviour, like over-eating and gambling, that can lead to erectile dysfunction in a normal sexual relationship due to a male's arousal threshold becoming unnaturally high, anti-social behaviour, and an unhealthy sex addiction (Gallagher, 2014).
-Infact, a study by the University of Cambridge demonstrated to trigger activity in the brain of sex addicts in a similar way that drugs trigger activity in brain of drug addicts (Voon et al., 2014).
+Modern pornographic consumption has been deemed a compulsive behaviour, similar to overeating and gambling.
+Pornographic consumption can also lead to: erectile dysfunction in a normal sexual relationship due to a male's arousal threshold becoming unnaturally high, anti-social behaviour, and an unhealthy sex addiction (Gallagher, 2014).
+Infact, a study by the University of Cambridge demonstrated consumption of pornographic material to trigger activity in the brain of sex addicts in a similar way that drugs trigger activity in the brain of drug addicts (Voon et al., 2014).

-A research article published in JAMA Psychiatry found that higher levels of pornography consumption was significantly associated with lower functional connectivity in the brain's prefrontal cortex, which is responsible for the feeling of motivation, reward and pleasure (Kühn & Gallinat, 2014).
-This implies that, due to an individual becoming desensitized, more and more consumption is required to feel reward and pleasure - just like with an addiction.
+Additionally, a research article published in JAMA Psychiatry found that higher levels of pornography consumption was significantly associated with lower functional connectivity in the brain's prefrontal cortex, which is responsible for the feeling of motivation, reward and pleasure (Kühn & Gallinat, 2014).
+This implies that, due to an individual becoming desensitized, more and more consumption is required to feel reward and pleasure again, emulating the traits of an addiction.